 It’s not called Castillo for nothing: it was a 13th-century castle, located high amongst the hills of Son Vida – now a decidedly upmarket residential area on the outskirts of Palma.
 The hotel’s huge terrace offers unbeatable panoramic views over Palma and right around the Bay of Palma.
 Although I’ve never stayed overnight, I’ve attended quite a few functions here and the view always takes my breath away.

 Es Ví – one of the hotel’s restaurants – is open for dinner only and serves innovative tapas from chef Rafael Dengra, who has worked his way up the ladder over his 18 years at the hotel.
 The smart restaurant has a mix of seating (we sat on tall chairs at a high table) and a lovely terrace for alfresco dining.

 As well as the à la carte tapas menu, Rafael offers a tasting menu of five innovative tapas of his selection (47€ including VAT).
 If you love the surprise of tasting menus, I’d recommend this.
 The à la carte menu includes a couple of vegetarian dishes.

 Rafael’s new menu for this season includes some very tasty dishes, of which these are a few:

 The Castillo Hotel Son Vida is also the venue for the series of summer Son Vida Café Concerts.
-You can enjoy these musical evenings free of charge and drinks are at a discounted price.
-Keep an eye on their website for details of this year’s concerts, expected to begin mid-June.
 If you’ve never ventured up to the Castillo, it’s a great opportunity to discover the place … and maybe enjoy a tapas supper too at Es Ví.